The Certified Healthcare Documentation Specialist Program

 Learn how to construct an accurate and organized HPI, which requires the use of medical terminology and appropriate phrasing as used in formal healthcare documentation.

-This program is designed to take 146 hours of study, which you can complete in just one month or spread it out over 3 months.
+This program is designed to take 146 hours of study, which you can complete in as little as 3 months.†

 CareerStep training programs are all focused in growing industries—particularly healthcare, which is expected to add upwards of 2.4 million jobs through 2029.*

-There’s a slight variation in salaries depending on specific locations, but the median wage comes in at just over $42,000 per year.*
+There’s a slight variation in salaries depending on specific locations, but the median wage comes in at $42,000 per year.*

 Health information technicians have a pretty incredible gig.
 In simple terms, they use technology to help healthcare providers improve care and lower costs, but the day-to-day routines are a lot more involved than you might think.
 Typical job responsibilities include tracking patient outcomes for quality assessment, using classification software to assign clinical codes for insurance reimbursement, and recording data for collection, storage, analysis, retrieval, and reporting.